Jennykuma/portfolio-site/src/pages/projects/lisas-button/lisas-button.md

 ![Interview Notes 1](./interview-notes-1.jpg "Interview Notes")

 ##### Second Interview
 As I was working on the project, I wanted to get more information on what Lisa likes.
-I did a mini interview through Slack.
+I did a mini-interview through Slack.
 This interview was really helpful because I found out that she likes camping, spaceships, and many more things.
 This gave me enough foundation to make my project head in a certain direction.

-This interview gave me different ideas for backgrounds, situations and music which would then be incorporated in my project.
+This interview gave me different ideas for backgrounds, situations, and music which would then be incorporated in my project.
 I learned that I should not rely on a single interview, and never be afraid to ask your client for more clarification.

 ![Interview Notes 2](./interview-notes-2.jpg "Slack Conversation")